 Starring Paul Daniels (Quadrophenia), and featuring the brilliantly inventive set design of Rae Smith, which seats the audience on House of Commons-like benches, the play takes apart the quirks unique to our government with incisive wit and skillful direction from Jeremy Herrin.
 This production, which is thoroughly researched, bitingly satirical and deeply comic takes a poke at the often absurd nature of political systems and their inhabitants; this play will appeal to those familiar with the setting but also anyone partial to political satire, of which this is a fine example.

 This House begins in 1974.
 The political landscape in Britain is tense, to say the least.
 On the brink of an economic crisis, Labour's power is hanging by a thread.
 The play puts the inner workings of government under a microscope; backroom cabinet staff seek to win minor battles which are just as heated as anything in main-stage politics.
 It's behind-the-scenes political machination at its heated best.

 Previews from: 11 March 2013

 Two hours and 45 minutes with one interval

-Please note: The term National Theatre, Lyttelton as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the National Theatre, Lyttelton and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the National Theatre, Lyttelton and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term National Theatre, Lyttelton and/or This House as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the National Theatre, Lyttelton and/or This House and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the National Theatre, Lyttelton and/or This House and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.